GaitovRK/LandmarkAppleTutorial/README.md

 # LandmarkAppleTutorial
-Application created by learning the Apple Developer tutorial.
+Application created while learning the Apple Developer tutorials.
 The application is based on the SwiftUI Framework and MapKit Library.

 ### Demo: